Crux and long cycles in graphs: Introduction

 \subsection{Random subgraphs of a given graph}

-Our next positive instances of Question~\ref{ques: meta-ques} concern long cycles in random subgraphs of a given graph.
+Our next instances of positive answers to Question~\ref{ques: meta-ques} concern long cycles in random subgraphs of a given graph.
 For a given finite graph $G$ and a real $p \in [0, 1]$, let $G_p$ be a random subgraph of $G$ obtained by taking each edge independently with probability $p$.
 Analysis of $G_p$ can be used to demonstrate the robustness of a graph $G$ with respect to a graph property $\mathcal{P}$, see \eg \cite{K-L-S-0,K-L-S}.
 If $G$ is the complete graph $K_n$, then $G_p$ is simply the Erd\H os--R\'enyi binomial random graph $G(n, p)$.
 We say an event happens \emph{asymptotically almost surely} (a.a.s.)\ or \emph{with high probability} (w.h.p.)\ in $G(n,p)$ if its probability tends to $1$ as $n\to\infty$.

-Long paths, cycles and Hamiltonicity in $G(n, p)$ have been intensively studied, see \eg \cite{AKS1,AKS3,B1,BFF,Frieze,Kri0,K-Sz-0,LS,Posa}.
+Long paths, cycles and Hamiltonicity in $G(n, p)$ have been intensively studied, see \eg \cite{AKS1,AKS3,B1,BFF,Frieze,K-Sz-0,Kri0,LS,Posa}.
 In particular, Frieze \cite{Frieze} proved that for large $C$, w.h.p.\ $G(n,C/n)$ has a cycle of length at least $(1-(1-o_C(1))Ce^{-C})n$.
 Krivelevich, Lee and Sudakov \cite{K-L-S} extended these classical results of long paths and cycles in $G(n,p)$ to random subgraphs $G_p$, where $G$ has large minimum degree.
 For long cycles, they proved that given a graph $G$ with minimum degree $k$, if $pk\to \infty$, then w.h.p.\ $G_p$ contains a cycle of length at least $(1-o(1))k$.
 Riordan \cite{R} subsequently gave a shorter proof, and Ehard and Joos~\cite{EJ} further improved the error term.
-Krivelevich and Samotij~\cite{KS14} later considered graphs without a fixed bipartite subgraph $H$; in the case of $C_4$-free $G$ with $\delta(G)\ge k$, they showed that w.h.p. $G_p$, $p=\frac{1+\ep}{k}$, contains a cycle of length $\Omega_{\ep}(k^2)$.
+Krivelevich and Samotij~\cite{KS14} later considered graphs without a fixed bipartite subgraph $H$; in the case of $C_4$-free $G$ with $\delta(G)\ge k$, they showed that for $p=\frac{1+\ep}{k}$, w.h.p. $G_p$ contains a cycle of length $\Omega_{\ep}(k^2)$.
 We give a short proof for random subgraphs of $C_4$-free graphs with $p=\omega(\frac{1}{k})$.
-Note that the constant 1 below is best possible, as there are $C_4$-free graphs with minimum degree $k$ and order $(1+o(1))k^2$.
+Note that the constant 1 below is best possible, as there are $C_4$-free graphs with minimum degree $k$ and order $(1+o(1))k^2$, see the $C_4$-free construction due to Erd\H{o}s, R\'enyi and S\'os \cite{Erdos}.